1488 Nakhornchaisri Rd, Dusit, Bangkok 10300

-Thailand's Playing Cards Manufacturing Factory remains under the Finance Ministry's remit, a state enterprise that traces its roots back more than 70 years, when authorities considered the production of playing cards important enough to national security for the state to take a direct role.
+Thailand's Playing Cards Manufacturing Factory remains under the Finance Ministry's remit, a state enterprise that traces its roots back more than 70 years.
+Foreign imports were flooding the market, and so authorities considered the production of playing cards important enough to national security for the state to take a direct role.
+Many new laws were enacted to regulate gambling.
 The factory in Bangkok produces over 400,000 decks of cards per month.
 Its cards are sold nationwide under brand names such as Lucky 555, Vegas Gold-111, Vegas V.G.
 Silver 222, V.G.
 333 and Winner No. 02, no doubt appealing to gamblers hoping to hit a hot streak on the tables.
 The bulk of the factory's work is traditional Thai and Chinese cards, including pai jeen si see (four-coloured Chinese cards) and the thin, rectangular pai.

 Although the factory in Bangkok produces over 400,000 decks per month, the playing card market is led by global players such as Japan's Angel Playing Cards and Belgium's Carta Mundi, both of which can produce cards at prices lower than the Thai enterprise thanks to better technology and scale.
 Card playing is regulated under the law to outfits playing traditional Thai and Chinese games, poker or rummy, although illegal casinos flourish despite sporadic police crackdowns.
 Illegal gambling dens more often than not use Chinese-manufactured cards smuggled into the country, although locally produced cards are readily available at corner shops and kiosks.
 To a novice, it seems incomprehensible that demand is so high for playing cards.
 But gamblers are a suspicious lot and often demand changes of the deck after just one or two bad hands or after spotting even the slightest imperfections that could be used to tip off a savvy opponent.